google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

      <figure>
        <img src="imgs/css/setup2.png"
-            alt="The editor tab."/>
+            alt="The Project Options menu."/>
        <figcaption>
          <b>Figure X</b>.
-The editor tab
+The Project Options menu
        </figcaption>
      </figure>

 3. Click **Remix This**.
 Glitch creates a copy of the project that you can edit.
-Note that the name of the new project will be randomly generated.
+Note that Glitch generates a random name for the new project.
 4. Click **Show Live**.
 Another tab opens with a live view of your site.
    This tab of your browser will be called the **live tab**.